Brian Harman betting profile: Sony Open in Hawaii - PGA TOUR

 Harman's advanced stats and rankings

-- Harman posted a -0.264 Strokes Gained: Off-the-Tee average in his past five tournaments.
+- Harman averaged -0.264 Strokes Gained: Off-the-Tee in his past five tournaments, indicating struggles off the tee.

-- In terms of Strokes Gained: Approach the Green in his past five tournaments, Harman sported a 0.208 mark.
+- His Strokes Gained: Approach the Green mark of 0.208 in his past five tournaments shows solid iron play.

+- Around the greens, Harman posted a positive 0.230 Strokes Gained: Around-the-Green average in his past five tournaments.

-- On the greens, Harman delivered a -0.177 Strokes Gained: Putting mark in his past five tournaments.
+- His putting has been a challenge, as evidenced by his -0.177 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Harman as of the start of the Sony Open in Hawaii.